svats73/FTMove-Druggability/README.md

 pip install numpy pandas tqdm matplotlib pymol-open-source
 ```

+## Data Availability

+All data used for analysis can be found in the data folder. pdb_ids.xlsx contains the name of the target and its corresponding reference PDB ID used for analysis.
+The targets results used for analysis are broken down by the source data set with each target folder containing its respective analysis information.
+For each target, its folder contains the FTMap results/outputs, FTMove binding site meshes in pse format, and hotspot scores for each target binding site in csv format.

 ## Usage

 The program is designed to be run from the command line using various subcommands.